Approved via electronic vote March 13, 2020

 Vendors, manufacturers and associations may be invited/elect to serve as a representative on Committee.
 These entities may join the council pursuant to paying appropriate annual dues.

-A “Non-voting” Representative is on the committee and is open to providers/consultants/accreditation agencies that are not already appointed through the Medicare Advisory Councils.
+A “Non-voting” Representative is on the committee and is open to suppliers/providers/consultants/accreditation agencies that are not already appointed through the Medicare Advisory Councils.
 The Representative is unable to speak at joint meetings.
 The Representative asking to join will need to be approved by the voting membership in a case-by-case basis.
 Once approved, the representative may join the council pursuant to paying appropriate annual dues.

 The NSCAC may be represented by officials from the areas of Provider Relations, Medical Policy, BIU, EDI, Medical Review, Customer Service, Claims Processing, Fraud and Abuse, Ombudsmen, and other department personnel selected by the NSC at the time of the scheduled meeting.